 Methods for propagation of roses bush

-Growing roses in your own garden is a very interesting, exciting procedure.
+Growing roses in your garden is a very interesting and exciting procedure.
 There are various ways to plant roses at home.
 You can try to grow roses by dividing the bush into several new ones.
-This is a simple method for growing roses, so it’s worth a try.
-Such technology can be obtained from several shrubs of roses at once. [/ su_quote]
+This is an easy method to grow roses, so it’s worth a try.
+With this technology you can get several roses at once from one bush.

-New plants obtained vegetatively have the same properties as the parent ones.
+New plants obtained by vegetative means have the same properties as the parent ones.

-Such methods of propagation of rose bushes are not often used by gardeners, since planting material takes root on average, can not tolerate winters and is used on those plantings that grow on their own roots.
-It is better to plant roses with this method in the spring – before buds open, or transfer to autumn.
+Gardeners do not often use such methods of propagating rose bushes, since the planting material takes root averagely, does not tolerate winters well, and is used on those plantings that grow on their own roots.
+It is better to propagate roses using this method in the spring – before the buds open, or transfer them to autumn.

-Before you start the action of dividing the bush, you need to prepare for this.
-The bushes are well watered, dug out of the ground and divided into several pieces with a sharp tool so that on each part there remains a part of viable roots and shoots.
-The shoots are cut by a third, removing the damaged ones, so that they do not take away the forces from the plant for the development of a new root system.
-A mixture of clay and mullein is prepared, the roots of the bush are dipped in this mash and planted in pre-prepared pits.
-Bushes abundantly watered and spud.
-In a year or two young bushes will be able to bloom magnificently.
+Before you begin the action of dividing the bush, you need to prepare for this.
+The bushes are well watered, dug out of the ground and divided into several pieces with a sharp tool so that a portion of viable roots and shoots remain on each piece.
+The shoots are cut by a third, removing damaged ones, so that they do not take away the plant’s strength to develop a new root system.
+Prepare a mixture of clay and mullein, dip the roots of the bush in this mash and plant them in pre-prepared holes.
+The bushes are watered and hilled abundantly.
+In a year or two, the young bushes will be able to bloom magnificently.

 Propagation of roses by offspring

-Also one of the easiest ways to breed roses.
-This method propagates many types of roses, in which offspring easily develop.
-Siblings are direct shoots that form near a bush.
-At first, they do not have their own roots and feed on the main plant.
-After a year, the root system begins to develop in them, they can be separated from the parent bush, transplanted to a new place, applying the same grafts to other roses when planting.
-It is better to hold this event in early spring.
+Also one of the simplest ways to propagate roses.
+Many types of roses are propagated using this method, in which offspring easily develop.
+Offshoots are straight shoots that form near the bush.
+At first they do not have their own roots and feed from the main plant.
+After a year, their root system begins to develop, they can be separated from the parent bush, transplanted to a new place, using the same grafts when planting as for other roses.
+It is better to carry out this event in early spring.

 This method is suitable for climbing roses and shrubs with long stems.